 When Murmaids lead singer Terry Fischer passed away in 2017 from Parkinson’s disease, her sister and fellow Murmaid Carol Fischer Morell called her “the heart and soul of the group.”

-Sole surviving Orlon Stephen Caldwell is still active on the oldies circuit with replacement members.
+Sole surviving Orlon Stephen Caldwell was still active on the oldies circuit with replacement members until 2022.
+He passed away on October 1, 2025.

 Middle Paris sister Sherrell has been the sole surviving sibling since the death of Allbeth in 2014.
 Youngest sister Priscilla passed away in 2004.